Aqilzeka/step-project-tinder/readme.md

 20. Connect app to MySQL/PostgreSQL dao (local or remote)
 21. Write a new implementation of the DAO classes so that all the entity are stored in the dao
 22. Show real messages between entity on the "/messages/{id}" page
-23. Add a possibility to make a POST request on the server with a new message on this page
+23. Add a possibility to make a POST request on the service with a new message on this page
 24. Create a doPost method in the corresponding servlet, which will save the new message to the dao
 25. Add a simple login page to the "/login" path
 26. Use Bootstrap templates as a base for all webpages